What Has New Horizons Discovered At Pluto?

 The next day offered even more surprises, including mountains.
 Located along the western edge of the heart-shape feature on Pluto (informally known as the Tombaugh Regio), they offered some tantalizing and shocking clues about what does on geologically.
 Some of them are higher than the Himilayas at over 11,000 feet and instead of being made of rock are composed of water ice.
 The images showed no signs of impact craters, leading scientists to think that the mountains are young, probably no more than 100 million years old.
 But as to what could have allowed much of Pluto to have this youthful appearance was unknown but the best theory was radiological decay causing the interior to be warm enough for resurfacing, Tidal heating caused by gravitational pull cannot be occurring here because nothing is pulling hard enough.
 There simply isn't enough mass.
 Small pits next to mountains in Sputnik Planum seem to have arisen from sublimation of carbon monoxide/nitrogen ice of the plain into gas (Freeman, Yuhas, Stromberg, Calderone "The Biggest", Thompson "First," Powell).

 Also found on the surface of Pluto were these huge mountains named the Norgay Montes and the Hillary Montes.
-As tall as the American Rockies, they are too big for them to be made of the ice seen in Tombaugh, for that material is weak on Pluto and cannot withstand the 0.06 g environment.
-So what can it be made of?
-Maybe if it were composed of water ice, we would be in luck.
-If true, it would hint at a water ice mantle with a rocky core, based on those density readings (Stern "The Pluto" 27).
+As tall as the American Rockies, the Montes are too big for them to be made of the ice seen in Tombaugh, for that material is weak on Pluto and cannot withstand the 0.06 g environment.
+The nitrogen, methane, and carbon monoxide ices seen on the surface just can't bear the structural load the mountains require.
+So what can they be made of?
+Maybe if they were composed of water ice, we would be in luck.
+If true, it would hint at a water ice mantle with a rocky core, based on those density readings.
+In fact, as much as a third of Pluto could be water ice based off the density readings seen.
+Another mountain range seen on Pluto was the al-Idrisi Montes which hinted at some layering on Pluto's surface (Stern "The Pluto" 27, Stern "Hot" 32-3).